StackVista/stackstate-docs/setup/backup_restore/manual_topology.md

 ## Export manually created topology

-To export all manually created components and relations to a file `manual_topo.stj`:
+To export all manually created components and relations to a file `manual_topo.stj` using the [StackState CLI](../cli.md):

 1. Create the export file:
 ```text